Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 Standard MQTT telemetry capability.
 Send messages with a payload to a service-determined topic.
 Custom topics are not available at this time.
 [Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c).

+### Cloud to Device Messages

+Essentially telemetry in the reverse direction.
+The cloud can send messages on a pre-set MQTT topic for the device to process.
+[Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-c2d).

 ### Commands

 Otherwise known as direct methods, commands/functions which one can invoke from the cloud and run on the device.
 These are composed of an intended function to run (name) and a possible payload to pass to the function.
 Any response payload and return value are then sent back to the service.
 [Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods).